hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 snapshot ones aren't event times any longer.

 Luckily change events that come from snapshots can be simply identified.
-They are basically insert events and their `Operation` field will not only reflect that, but use a special type of insert value, called `SYNC` for them.
+They are basically insert records and their `Operation` field will not only reflect that, but use a special type of insert value, called `SYNC` for them.
 Except some, see [further inconsistencies](#snapshots-are-not-marked-in-mysql).